 Step 1 – Become a registered nurse

 The first step you’ll need to take to become a charge nurse is to become a licensed RN.
 You have several options for getting there.
 Some nursing students choose an Associate Degree in Nursing (ADN), which takes 12-18 months to complete.
-Others decide to pursue a more advanced BSN, which takes 3-4 years to finish depending on whether you attend part-time or full-time.
+Others decide to pursue a more advanced bachelor’s degree, which takes 3-4 years to finish depending on whether you attend part-time or full-time.

 Earn a BSN degree

-Earning a BSN degree is a smart move if you want to become a charge nurse.
-Most healthcare employers require charge nurses to have their BSN, even though it’s not necessary for becoming an RN.
-If you want to start working as a nurse while continuing your education, you can get your ADN, pass the NCLEX-RN exam, and enroll in a RN to BSN program.
+Earning a Bachelor of Science in Nursing degree is a smart move if you want to become a charge nurse.
+Most healthcare employers require charge nurses to have their bachelor’s degree, even though it’s not necessary for becoming an RN.

 If you already hold a bachelor’s degree in another field and want to switch to nursing, you can enroll in an accelerated BSN program.